FrancoRosa/python-restserver/README.md

 ## Acknowledgments

-- [Jenil Gogari](https://jgog.in) for the mod of bulma css framework that I used in this project.
+- [Jenil Gogari](https://jgog.in) for the mod of Bulma CSS framework that I used in this project.

 ## 📝 License